 Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders.
 Development and implementation of communication strategies.
 Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.
 Monthly Highlights: Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches.
-Distributed newsletter with an update on the status of the Project and upcoming construction activities.
-Prepared and distributed construction notices related to traffic impacts on Steveston Highway and Highway 99.
-Hosted a quarterly Traffic Advisory Committee meeting to provide Project updates to local and regional stakeholders and seek feedback on traffic management approaches related to upcoming construction activities.
+Prepared construction notices related to traffic impacts on Steveston Highway and Highway 99.
 Three- Month Lookahead: Prepare and distribute construction notices related to traffic impacts on Steveston Highway and Highway 99.
-Provide Project updates on construction activities to residents and stakeholders located nearby the Project site.
+Provide Project updates on construction activities to residents and stakeholders located near the Project site and respond to public inquiries as needed.
+Host a quarterly Traffic Advisory Committee meeting to provide Project updates to local and regional stakeholders and seek feedback on traffic management approaches related to upcoming construction activities.